ministryofjustice/laa-cwa-feature-tests/README.md

 If you already have it, you can skip this step.

 Please note: these instructions support the `rbenv` Ruby version management tool only.
-Other tools might be more preferrable based on your experience.
+Other tools might be preferable based on your experience.

 #### Install rbenv